glassnotes/Balthasar/README.md

 my_wf.plot(state) # Plot the WF in 3d
 ```

-### Coarse-grained Wigner functions
+### Coarse-graining the Wigner function

 One of the primary reasons for putting together Balthasar was to
 make it easy for researchers to make use of the procedure we present
 in our recent paper [citation coming soon!].
 A coarse Wigner function
 can be created by specifying an existing fine-grained function, and a
 subfield.
 Coarse-grained functions and plots can then be computed in the
-same manner as normal Wignerfunctions.
+same manner as normal Wigner functions.
 Furthermore, a by-product of
 coarse-graining is a subset of the displacement operators; these are
 stored and can be easily displayed as in the example below.

 ```
-# Create MUBs in previous example
+# Create a 'big' field, and a 'small', coarse field
 field = GaloisField(2, 4, [1, 1, 0, 0, 1]) # Dimension 16
 field.to_sdb([3, 7, 12, 13])